 The National Electric Company, CNFL, has committed to participate in this new program for at least the next two years in order to stimulate the market for the new electric vehicles.
 During 2016, CNFL has committed to open two electric recharge stations in San Jose and Heredia that will be open to the public.

 The objective of this new initiative is noble, as the new vehicles will reduce fuel consumption and expenditures on petroleum products that cause pollution and negative effects on public health.
 However, these new vehicles are pricey and they have a limited range of only 150 km.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 25 years and from his travels throughout the country inspecting property and construction he has acquired a wealth of knowledge about living and doing business in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country inspecting property and construction he has acquired a wealth of knowledge about living and doing business in Costa Rica.

 If you have any questions and would like to contact Tom click here.